 Data Coverage

-Of the 39762 records in ForC v3.0, 11923 met our strict criteria for inclusion in this study (Fig. 2).
+Of the 39,762 records in ForC v3.0, 11923 met our strict criteria for inclusion in this study (Fig. 2).
 These records were distributed across 5062 plots in 865 distinct geographic areas.
 Of the 23 flux and 11 stock variables mapped in our C cycle diagrams (Figs. 3-6, S1-S4), ForC contained sufficient mature forest data for inclusion in our statistical analyses (i.e., records from ≥ 7 distinct geographic areas) for 20 fluxes and 9 stocks in tropical broadleaf forests, 15 fluxes and 8 stocks in temperate broadleaf forests, 14 fluxes and 7 stocks in temperate conifer forests, and 8 fluxes and 7 stocks in boreal forests.
 For regrowth forests (<100 yrs), ForC contained sufficient data for inclusion in our statistical analyses (i.e., records from ≥ 3 distinct geographic areas) for 11 fluxes and 10 stocks in tropical broadleaf forests, 16 fluxes and 10 stocks in temperate broadleaf forests, 16 fluxes and 10 stocks in temperate conifer forests, and 14 fluxes and 9 stocks in boreal forests.

 C cycling in mature forests